logto-io/docs/docs/docs/references/resources/README.md

 :::note
 Please follow our [Protect Your API](../../recipes/protect-your-api/README.md) guide to validate the token on your server-side and protect your resources.
 :::

+Logto follows the standard token-based authorization protocol to protect your API resources.
+To learn more about OAuth 2.0, please refer to OAuth 2.0's [official document](https://datatracker.ietf.org/doc/html/rfc6749#section-1.3.1).